Only Yesterday (1991 film): Production

 The story takes place within the Takase district of Yamagata City, Yamagata Prefecture.
 The Takase Station (and also Yamadera Station) of the JNR (currently JR East) Senzan Line is featured prominently; though it has since been rebuilt, the scenery remains mostly unchanged.
 During the course of the film, characters visit prominent locales, including the resort destination of Mount Zaō.
+In order to create an accurate picture of Yamagata, 450 colours were used in the realisation of its scenery, with the colour department taking around a year to find the correct shade of red that accurately captured the flowers during summer.
+Taeko recalls her childhood favorite puppet show Hyokkori Hyotan Jima (lit.
+'Floating Gourd Island') which was an actual puppet show that aired every weekday on NHK from 1964 to 1969.
+The puppet from the show seen in the film was based on a creation by Mitsuo Iso made from thick cloth, styrofoam, pencils, and sellotape.

-Unlike the typical Japanese character animation style, the characters have more realistic facial muscles and expressions due to the dialogue being recorded first (the tradition in Japan is to record it after the animation is completed) and the animators fit the animation to the spoken dialogue.
+Unlike the typical Japanese character animation style, the characters have more realistic facial muscles and expressions due to much of the dialogue being recorded first (the tradition in Japan is to record it after the animation is completed) and the animators fit the animation to the spoken dialogue.
 Takahata also had voice actors record some of their lines together, using footage of their performances as a guide for both design and the animation.
-However, the scenes of Taeko's childhood past were animated before the voices were recorded, giving a subtle contrast between the anime style of her childhood and the adult "reality" of the framing story.
+Some changes had to be made to the film, requiring re-recording of certain parts.
+Only Yesterday was the first film that Toshio's voice actor Yanagiba had dubbed, he described his reaction to the unity of voice and animation as finding it "very strange".
+Assistant director Norihiko Sudo used an 8 mm camera and quick action recorder to study realistic movements, these images were then printed in order to deconstruct unnatural movements that were standardised in animation at the time.
+However, the scenes of Taeko's childhood past were animated before the voices were recorded, subtly contrasting the anime style of her childhood and the adult "reality" of the framing story.
+Voice actress Miki Imai was the model for the adult Taeko.

-Those scenes set in 1966 with the 10-year-old Taeko are taken from the source material.
-Takahata had difficulty adapting the episodic manga into a feature film, and he, therefore, invented the framing narrative wherein the adult Taeko journeys to the countryside and falls in love with Toshio.

-There is a repeated Eastern European theme in the film, particularly in the soundtrack reflecting the peasant lifestyle still present in the area and the parallels this draws with Japanese rural life.
-Folk songs from the area repeatedly occur in the film.
-For example, "Frunzuliță Lemn Adus Cântec De Nuntă" (Fluttering Green Leaves Wedding Song) is a Romanian folk song written by Gheorghe Zamfir and occurs in the film repeatedly during the landscape shots, for example arriving at the farm.
-Instruments used include the prominent nai played by Zamfir himself, cimbalom and violins.
-There is also Hungarian music in the film, using pieces of music such as Brahms' "Hungarian Dance No. 5" in a scene where Taeko is eating lunch, and making references to Hungarian musicians when she is in the car with Toshio ("Teremtés" performed by Sebestyén Márta & Muzsikás.
-Adaptation from a Hungarian traditional folk song).
-The music of Márta Sebestyén with Muzsikás is used in several scenes as well.
-Bulgarian folklore music is also used in the soundtrack.
-When Taeko is on the field, one can first hear Dilmano, Dilbero, followed by Malka Moma Dvori Mete.
-These are typical Bulgarian folklore songs and the lyrics of both are connected to topics mentioned in the film – the life of farmers and marriage.